HOLISMOKES -- II. Identifying galaxy-scale strong gravitational lenses in Pan-STARRS using convolutional neural networks: Systematic search of strong lenses

 \subsection{Training the convolutional neural networks}

-Data sets for the CNNs include 180\,000 images in $g$, $r$, and $i$ bands with the same fraction of positive (lens) and negative (non-lens) examples.
-Positive examples are taken from the sample of simulated lens galaxies with $\theta_{\rm E} > 1.5$\arcsec\ described in Sect.~\ref{ssec:simu}.
-The choice of negative examples is strongly influencing the network predictions and is modified iteratively to improve the network performances (see Sect.~\ref{ssec:perf}).
-In short, we boost the fraction of galaxies with specific morphological types using incorrect identifications of strong lenses in previous networks.
-This allows the network to learn how to discriminate strongly lensed arcs from the usual contaminants such as extended arms of low redshift spirals, lenticular galaxies, and mergers, and to distinguish isolated LRGs from LRGs with the relevant strong lensing features depicted in the mocks.
-Our resulting set of 90\,000 negative examples includes: \begin{itemize} \item 30\% LRGs selected directly from the catalog of SDSS LRGs on the high-end of the mass distribution used to create the mocks, \item 20\% spirals classified as likely face-on galaxies in Galaxy Zoo 2 \citep{willett13} and with $r$-band Sersic radii $<$4.5\arcsec\ from PS1 \citep{flewelling16}, to restrict to blue spiral arms with similar extension as the lensing features present in the mocks, \item 10\% smooth, isolated galaxies from Galaxy Zoo 2 without bright companion and bluer colors than LRGs, \item $<$1\% galaxies with apparent dust lanes identified in Galaxy Zoo 2 \citep{willett13}, \item 32\% randomly selected galaxies from the PS1 catalog, including diverse types, groups and mergers, and with negligible contamination from the rare strong lenses, \item 7\% false positives from previous neural networks selected by visually classifying candidates with scores $>$ 0.9. \end{itemize}
+Data sets for the CNNs included 180\,000 images in $g$, $r$, and $i$ bands with the same fraction of positive (lens) and negative (nonlens) examples.
+Positive examples were taken from the sample of simulated lens galaxies with $\theta_{\rm E} > 1.5$\arcsec\ described in Sect.~\ref{ssec:simu}.
+The choice of negative examples is strongly influencing the network predictions and was modified iteratively to improve the network performances (see Sect.~\ref{ssec:perf}).
+In short, we boosted the fraction of galaxies with specific morphological types using incorrect identifications of strong lenses in previous networks.
+This allowed the network to learn how to discriminate strongly lensed arcs from the usual contaminants such as extended arms of low redshift spirals, lenticular galaxies, and mergers, and to distinguish isolated LRGs from LRGs with the relevant strong lensing features depicted in the mocks.
+Our resulting set of 90\,000 negative examples included: \begin{itemize} \item 30\% LRGs selected directly from the catalog of SDSS LRGs on the high-end of the mass distribution used to create the mocks, \item 20\% spirals classified as likely face-on galaxies in Galaxy Zoo 2 \citep{willett13} and with $r$-band Sersic radii $<$4.5\arcsec\ from PS1 \citep{flewelling16}, to restrict to blue spiral arms with similar extension as the lensing features present in the mocks, \item 10\% smooth, isolated galaxies from Galaxy Zoo 2 without bright companion and bluer colors than LRGs, \item $<$1\% galaxies with apparent dust lanes identified in Galaxy Zoo 2 \citep{willett13}, \item 32\% randomly selected galaxies from the PS1 catalog, including diverse types, groups and mergers, and with negligible contamination from the rare strong lenses, \item 7\% false positives from previous neural networks selected by visually classifying candidates with scores $>$ 0.9. \end{itemize}

-Negative examples are not included in the $p_{\rm cat}>0.5$ sample to be classified with the CNN, but they broadly follow the same color and magnitude distributions in $gri$ bands.
+Negative examples were not included in the $p_{\rm cat}>0.5$ sample to be classified with the CNN, but they broadly followed the same color and magnitude distributions in $gri$ bands.
 Some examples are shown in Fig.~\ref{fig:simu}.
-The data set is split into training, validation, and test sets with the same proportions as before (Sect.~\ref{ssec:catsearch}).
+The data set was split into training, validation, and test sets with the same proportions as before (Sect.~\ref{ssec:catsearch}).